0xSpearmint/0xSpearmint/README.md

 ### About Me
-I am an independent security researcher.
+I'm an independent security researcher.

 For private audits or security consulting, reach out to me on Twitter [@0xSpearmint](https://x.com/0xSpearmint).